liao-frank/onesec/README.md

 <p align="center"><img src="./onesec.png" width="64px"></p>

-_Onesec_ is a tool for no-knowledge position animations in React.
+_Onesec_ is a tool for zero-knowledge position animations in React.
 After attaching _Onesec_ with the provided HOC, the tool will listen for re-renders and then automatically animate your component from its old position to its new position.

 Want to customize the animation?
 Just change the `transition` CSS with your own duration or timing.